 #5 Assess Their Skills

-Having experience and a nice looking portfolio might not be enough to choose the perfect ghost writer.
+Having experienced and a nice-looking portfolio might not be enough to choose the perfect ghost writer.

 After all, every brand is unique.